SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 He was driving so fast that his car tyre exploded.

-approve (HAVE A GOOD OPINION) - (verb) to have a positive opinion of someone or something: approve of She doesn't approve of my friends.
+approve (HAVE A GOOD OPINION) - (verb) to have a positive opinion of someone or something: approve of / She doesn't approve of my friends.
 He doesn't approve of smoking.
+I thoroughly approve of what the government is doing.

 approve (AGREE) - (verb) to accept, allow, or officially agree to something:
 We had to wait months for the council to approve our plans to extend the house.
 The court approved the sale of the property.
+I thoroughly approve of what the government is doing.

 be willing (to do something) - (adjective) to be happy to do something if it is needed:
 If you're willing to fly at night, you can get a much cheaper ticket.